 This ensures the ongoing recognition and credibility of reflexology both regionally and on a national and international scale.
 The reflexology teaching profession is an open market for qualified and enthusiastic individuals.
 Following completion of the RAC Teacher Training Certification Program, a RAC teacher is qualified to guide students through the RAC programs in a range of settings, including colleges, trade schools, and Continuing Education Programs as either separate programs or electives.
 Completing RAC Certification qualifies a reflexologist for licensing in Ontario and for provincial registration in other provincial bodies.

 Instruction for Foot Instructor Certification and Ear/Hand Teacher Certification.
 The hours may be formatted in a schedule as needed.
-Training will include instruction through review of prescribed texts, lecture, practical exercises, assignments, quizzes, assessments of lesson plans and mini presentations in the following:
+Training will include instruction through review of prescribed texts, lectures, practical exercises, assignments, quizzes, assessments of lesson plans and mini presentations in the following:

 Prescribed Texts: RAC Instructor Training Manual – Foundation Text for all Teacher Training Courses (supplied by Trainer) and most current RAC Foot Student Manual & Workbook (purchased through RAC Head Office).
 Instruction will include:

 Prescribed Texts: RAC Instructor Foot Training Manual (for review purposes).
 RAC Ear or Hand Instructor Training Manual and most current RAC Ear or Hand Student Manual.
 Instruction will include: